Joe Hipp: Career Decline

 Hipp's career was rather undistinguished afterwards.
 He fired off a series of victories over third-rate competition before being knocked out by hard-hitting journeyman Ross Puritty on June 15, 1997.
 Hipp had secured a comfortable lead on the scorecards before Puritty came out swinging for the tenth and final round of their bout.
-An exhausted Hipp was no match for Puritty in the last round and he suffered his first KO defeat.
+An exhausted Hipp was no match for Puritty in the last round and he suffered another KO defeat.
 Hipp racked up three consecutive victories against nondescript competition after the Puritty fight, but then blew out his knee against Jeff Pegues in a fifth-round TKO loss on December 9, 1999.

 He attempted a comeback four years later, but that came to an abrupt end in his second fight as he dropped a six-round decision to journeyman Billy Zumbrun on November 14, 2003.

 Hipp, referred to as "The Boss" by his loyal fans, returned from another extended layoff to win a six-round decision over Ted Reiter on August 13, 2005, in what was his final fight.